AntjeRocks/stinkefurz/README.md

 Stinkefurz is based off MB-Lab 1.8.1.

-This fork is an attenpt to use MB-Lab directly with python without using it as a blender plugin to be able to automate character creations.
+This fork is an attempt to use MB-Lab directly with python without using it as a blender plugin to be able to automate character creations.

 All original blender models, textures etc. are forked from MB-Lab.